oleander/Btjunkie/Readme.md

 ## Data to work with

-As soon as the `torrents` method is applied to the query a request to *Btjunkie* is made.
+As soon as the `results` method is applied to the query a request to *Btjunkie* is made.
-The `torrents` method returns a list of `Torrent` object with the following methods.
+The `results` method returns a list of `Torrent` object with the following methods.

 - **title**      (*String*) The title.
 - **details**    (*String*) The url to the details page.